sasstools/sass-lint/docs/rules/max-file-line-count.md

 # Max File Line Count

-Rule `max-file-line-count` will enforce that a files length doesn't exceed a certain number of lines
+Rule `max-file-line-count` will enforce that a file's length doesn't exceed a certain number of lines

 ## Options